Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Experiments

 \subsection{Rubric-Aware Categorical Evaluation}

 While evaluation is often reduced to binary correctness, this simplification discards valuable signals that capture other aspects of model behavior.
 For instance, LLM outputs can be assessed not only on correctness but also on whether they are well-structured, coherent, or exhibit step-by-step reasoning in mathematical tasks.
-In practice, evaluators routinely record richer dimensions such as format compliance, calibration of confidence, degenerate outputs, out-of-distribution (OOD) behavior, and verifier scores.
+In practice, evaluators could record richer dimensions such as format compliance, calibration of confidence, degenerate outputs, out-of-distribution (OOD) behavior, and verifier scores.
 This limitation is especially important for reasoning models, where overthinking ~\cite{chen2024not} inflates token usage without corresponding gains in reliability. \bayes{N} provides a principled way to capture these richer outcomes.
 By treating per-item results as categorical rather than binary, the approach aligns more closely with actual goals while preserving statistical rigor and transparency.

-This method enables a nuanced understanding of model performance across diverse dimensions, offering insights into trade-offs between correctness, efficiency, and robustness.
-For a comprehensive discussion of the categorical Bayesian evaluation framework, including base signals, schema definitions, and their impact on model rankings, see Appendix~\ref{app:sec:cat}.
+Concretely, for each question and trial, a set of \emph{base signals} is logged (e.g., correctness, presence of a boxed final answer, length, and perplexity features).
+These base signals are then augmented with probabilistic labels from a lightweight reward model (e.g., calibrated probabilities of correct, wrong, or off-task) \cite{CompassVerifier}.
+From these signals, \emph{rubric variables} are defined (Table~\ref{app:tab:var}) and different \emph{categorical schemata} are instantiated (Table~\ref{tab:cat_schema}), mapping each attempt into one of \(C{+}1\) categories.
+Under \bayes{N}, the resulting category counts induce a Dirichlet posterior, and a rubric is specified by the weight vector \(w\) in \cref{summary}.
+Different choices of schema and \(w\) encode different evaluation preferences (e.g., stricter compliance, stronger penalties for confidently wrong answers, or efficiency-adjusted scoring).
+This procedure yields posterior means and credible intervals for each rubric.